QuellaQueue/AutoScanLocalIPs/README.md

 Changelog:
 -Swapped the parallel loops for a loop using start-job for more control over what exactly is running in parallel + code cleanup

+# AutoScanLocalIPs ALT

+This script is the same as above, however it's set up to conver the IP address and subnetmask into binary so classless networks can be scanned as well. (/9, /22, /13 etc.)

+Script is not fully functional

+-TODO:
+Use the binary mask to search IPs on the network.
+Not sure yet how I want to proceed with this as there's a few different methods easily available.
+1. Take the split up subnetmask, and mark which octet ends the prefix.
+Then iterate on that octet and the following octets through the full list of remaining values.
+Limit changes to the binary valu